nygeog/beh_public/meetings/readme.md

 ---

-##For 2015-04-08
+##2015-04-07

 ####To Do:

+1) Steve
+2) Restaurant inspection. - touch base with James and Darby.

+* Papers:
+	* NETS revise Sat. send Tanya comments
+	* Steve Walks paper.

+* Schedule RdP meeting.

+* EDC, SPARCS,

 * Check GPS walks from RdP.
-* Streetview - dc and baltimore change distance from 500 m and 1000 m to 1000 m and 2000 m ### UPDATED ['1000','2000']
+What is my time comment going forward for RdP?
+Should we time estimate specific tasks or should we allocate a number of hours per week?

+	* RdP, 44 households completed.
+	* Of those 44, 5 decline GPS, 2 declined oral and water samples.
+	* 57% participating of households contacted participated.
+	* Deliverable is Community Health Profile.
+	* We want 2 papers:
+		* Mobility Patterns - GPS
+			* From the same SUID what variation do we see in
+				* Time in RdP, time outside
+				* Route choice

+				* Subject variability

+		* Microbiome.
+		* And maybe Blogpost of something on data collection and new technology in Rio.

-* Figures for Steve.
+* Figures/Comments for Steve.
 Which paper is this for (check email)?
 * Fragile Families for Steve.
 * MyNCBI - biosketch fill up and curate for papers.
 Get this done in 1 Month.

+####Done:
+* CPRC map edits.
+* Look up data for Tanya.
+* Tanya email for Esri.
+* Streetview - dc and baltimore change distance from 500 m and 1000 m to 1000 m and 2000 m ### UPDATED ['1000','2000']

 * NAAS - 4 more full days for Network Buffers and documentation.
 5 Geographies done for
 	* population density (2000 and 2010 census),